Indian Institute of Science: Post-graduate research programs

 The Integrated PhD program is designed to offer opportunities to 3-year BSc graduates for pursuing advanced research in areas of biological, chemical, mathematical, and physical Sciences, leading to the PhD degree.
+In 2024, IISc launched new short courses on Computational Structural Reliability.

-Post-graduate (PG) Course Programmes
+Post-graduate coursework programs

-The two-year MTech program is available in almost all engineering departments.
+The two-year M.Tech. program is available in almost all engineering departments.
 Most MTech programs have a set of hard core courses specified as an essential requirement whereas students can take rest of the credits from many courses available in their parent or other departments and also do a dissertation work on the topic of their choice.

-Master's degrees offered by the institute are classified into two categories: degrees by coursework (MTech, M.Mgt., and M.Des.) and degrees by research [MTech (research)].
+Master's degrees offered by the institute are classified into two categories: degrees by coursework (M.Tech., M.Mgt., and M.Des.) and degrees by research (M.Tech. research).

 The Department of Management Studies offers a Master of Management program exclusively for engineering graduates.
 The Center for Product Design and Manufacturing offers the Master of Design (M.Des.) course.
 Started in 1996, the M.Des. program is a two-year, full-time postgraduate program.

-In keeping with India's recent National Education Policy (NEP 2020), IISc has launched the Master of Technology (Online) degree programme, a fully online programme, for practising engineers and scientists from academic year 2022–2023.
-The degree programme is for professionals who are sponsored by organisations, who already have a BE/BTech/Equivalent degree and wish to upskill or re-skill themselves in streams like Data Science and Business Analytics, Artificial Intelligence, Electronics and Communication Engineering.
+In keeping with India's recent National Education Policy (NEP 2020), IISc has launched the Master of Technology (Online) degree program, a fully online program, for practicing engineers and scientists from academic year 2022–2023.
+The degree program is for professionals who are sponsored by organisations, who already have a BE/BTech/Equivalent degree and wish to upskill or re-skill themselves in streams like Data Science and Business Analytics, Artificial Intelligence, Electronics and Communication Engineering.

-Institute has recently announced MSc programme in life sciences and chemical sciences starting from academic year of 2022–23.
+The institute has recently announced MSc program in life sciences and chemical sciences starting from academic year of 2022–23.
 These 2 years master's degree programs consist of foundational and flexible coursework and hands-on laboratory training.
 The design is aimed to develop experimental skills in advanced techniques for research, leading to an independent thesis research project.
 Students enrolled in the M Sc programs can personalize their coursework and research projects.

-Under-graduate (UG) Programme
+Undergraduate program

-An undergraduate programme in science for students after Class XII was conceived during the Centenary Celebrations in 2009.
+An undergraduate program in science for students after Class XII was conceived during the Centenary Celebrations in 2009.
 The first batch of students was admitted in 2011.
 The program offers a four-year Bachelor of Science (Research) and a five-year integrated Master of Science course in six disciplines: Biology, Chemistry, Environmental Science, Material Science, Mathematics, and Physics.
 The course aims at exposing the students to the inter-disciplinary nature in which scientific research is done in many upcoming fields.

-A new undergraduate program BTech in Mathematics and Computing seeks to enter a niche area with the aim of producing future leaders who will be at the forefront of research, development, and innovation in futuristic disciplines and next generation technologies that require deep use of mathematics, computer science, and data science.
+A new undergraduate program B.Tech. in Mathematics and Computing seeks to enter a niche area with the aim of producing future leaders who will be at the forefront of research, development, and innovation in futuristic disciplines and next generation technologies that require deep use of mathematics, computer science, and data science.